 Employers often add their disciplinary procedures into your contract of employment.
 This means you can sue them for breach of contract.
 Employers must follow all workplace disciplinary procedures written into your employment contract.

-Note: Different rules for solving workplace disputes apply in Northern Ireland (NI).
+Note: Different rules for resolving workplace disputes apply in Northern Ireland (NIR).

 Employers can suspend employees while work disputes are under investigation.
 But they should inform you of the reasons for their suspension.